jackaudio/jack2/Readme_NetJack2.txt

 'jack_load netmanager'

 This will load the internal client, which will wait for an available slave (see the message window on qjackctl - or the console output).
+If you want to listen to a specific multicast socket, you can add some options.
+To spicify a complete command line, you can use :
+'jack_load netmanager -i"-a xxx.xxx.xxx.xxx -p udp_port"'
+If you set another multicast address or port, you have to set the same on the slave's side.
+The default value should be working in many cases.

 On the slave, just launch a new jack server using :

-'jackd -R -S -d net'
+'jackd -R -d net'

-The '-S' (synchronous) option is mandatory.
-Indeed, the jack server isn't able to deal with the current cycle produced audio data because when the 'send' is called, data are not necessarily already available.
-So in a given 'n' cycle, the server will send the data produced at the 'n-1' cycle.
-In this case, there is no effect on latency because all the subcycles of the slave (the previous 4 subcycles for instance) are run in the given master's cycle.
+As in a standard backend in Jackmp, you can use '-S' (synchronous mode).
+The asynchronous mode (without '-S') allows to send the computed data during the next cycle.
+You loose a one cycle extra latency, but you improve the masters while allowing it to receive data just after having sent some.
+In synchronous mode, data are sent back at the end of the cycle, that means after the process.
 You can specify some options, like '-n name' (will give a name to the slave, default is the network hostname), '-C input_ports' (the number of master-->slave channels), '-P output_ports' (the number of slave-->master channels), default is 2 ; or '-i midi_in_ports' and '-o midi_out_ports', default is 0.
-Don't use '-a address' and '-p port', these are here to specify others multicast address and port, but it's not implemented on the master yet.
+If you set multicast address or port on the master, you can add '-a xxx.xxx.xxx.xxx' and '-p udp_port'.

 -------------------------------